BRDLF/AdventOfCode2022/CHANGEBLOG.md

+### Dec 10, 2022
+Easier one today.
+Or maybe I'm just more comfortable with this kind of problem? \
+I had a bit of a tricky issue debugging part two, trying to visualize where the problem was (I wasn't subtracting 1 from the cycle before comparing it to the sprite position) \
+Once I figured that out, though.
+No problems at all.
+I had fun with this one :)

 ### Dec 9, 2022
 That was fun!
 But i maybe took too long to do it.
 I got tripped up in part 2 until I re-read the prompt.
 Seems I misunderstood the rules for knots moving at first. \